How Much Do Solar Inverters Cost?

 Efficiency: The higher the efficiency and larger the size, the inverter has more capacity, which tends to influence the cost of solar inverters and make them more expensive.
 Most of the quality inverters tend to possess 97% to 99% efficiency, but other factors like shading or environmental conditions will impact the system efficiency.
 Therefore, efficiency becomes one of the major factors in pricing.

-Size: The larger the size, more the capacity!
+Size: The larger the size, the more capacity!
 Before you consider sizing an inverter, it is important to check the total solar panel capacity and your house power consumption pattern.
 Because, sometimes the inverter tends to undergo efficiency losses during the DC to AC converting process and results in producing less AC power than it is rated for.
 So it is recommended for you to select an inverter with greater capacity than the total solar panel capacity.
+That’s why you should properly understand the sizing of solar inverters.

 Installation Complexity: Whenever the installation process is very complex, it naturally increases the cost.
 For example, if you are using string inverters, then you must importantly consider the shading factors and the need for air circulation to avoid extreme heating of solar panels.
 However, moving the string inverter or microinverter to shaded areas can improve overall efficiency, which also affects the installation complexity and cost.